-The Key Parameter data read in by mvn_kp_read are held within IDL as a structure of arrays.
-The name of the structure is defined by the user at the time that mvn_kp_read is used to read the raw Key Parameter data files, or at the time that mvn_kp_insitu_search or mvn_kp_iuvs_search are used to select a subset of an existing structure of Key Parameter data.
+The Key Parameter data read in by mvn_kp_read are held within python as a dictionary of instruments, with each dictionary key referring to a “dataframe” object.
+The name of the dictionary is defined by the user at the time that mvn_kp_read is used to read the raw Key Parameter data files, or at the time that mvn_kp_insitu_search is used to select a subset of an existing structure of Key Parameter data.
 For the rest of this section, this name will be assumed to be kp_data.
-Sub-structures are created and defined for each instrument.
-Not all substructures will be present, according to the subsetting performed either during the mvn_kp_read or mvn_kp_search.
+Not alldictionary keys/ dataframes will be present, according to the subsetting performed either during the mvn_kp_read or mvn_kp_search.
 Full in-situ and IUVS Key Parameter data structures have the following form.
-Data arrays are in lower case, while structures are listed in CAPS and boldface.
-For more information, refer to Table 13 of the MAVEn In-Situ Instruments Key Parameters SIS document.
+Dataframe columns are in lower case, while dictionary keys are listed in CAPS and boldface.
+For more information, refer to Table 13 of the MAVEN In-Situ Instruments Key Parameters SIS document.

 KP_DATA